-the FERC's April 1, 2020 2013/14 Winter Reliability Program Order on Compliance and Remand.
-NEPGA intervened on October 15, 2020 (and its intervention granted on October 28).
+On July 30, 2020, TransCanada Power Marketing ("Petitioner" or "TransCanada") again petitioned the DC Circuit Court of Appeals for review of the FERC's action on the 2013/2014 Winter Reliability Program, this time in the FERC's April 1, 2020 2013/14 Winter Reliability Program Order on Compliance and Remand.
+PREPCA intervened on October 15, 2020 (and its intervention granted on October 28).
 On October 16, TransCanada filed a docketing statement and statement of issues.
 On October 29, the FERC filed a certified index to the record and an unopposed motion for a 60-day briefing period.
 On December 2, 2020, the Court granted the FERC's October 29 motion On January 11, 2021, TransCanada submitted its initial brief.
 On March 12, FERC filed its Respondent Brief.
 Since the last Report, TransCanada filed Petitioner's Reply Brief on April 9, 2021 and the Deferred Appendix on April 16.
 TransCanada filed its Final Brief on April 30, 2021.
-Briefing is now complete and this matter is pending before the Court.
+Briefing is now complete.
+On August 6, the Court scheduled oral argument for Friday, October 15, 2021.
+The composition of the argument panel will be revealed on or about September 15, 2021 on the court's web site at www.cadc.uscourts.gov.

-ISO-NE's Inventoried Energy Program (Chapter 2B) Proposal (19-1224; 19-1247; 19-1252; 19-1253)(consolidated); Underlying FERC Proceeding: ER19-1428159 Petitioners: ENECOS (Belmont et al.) (19-1224); MA AG (19-1247); NH PUC/NH OCA (19-1252); Sierra Club/UCS (19-1253)
+ISO-NE's Inventoried Energy Program (Chapter 2B) Proposal (19-1224; 19-1247; 19-1252; 19-1253)(consolidated); Underlying FERC Proceeding: ER19-1428180 Petitioners: ENECOS (Belmont et al.) (19-1224); MA AG (19-1247); NH PUC/NH OCA (19-1252); Sierra Club/UCS (19-1253)

 As previously reported, at the unopposed request of the FERC, the Court issued an order suspending the previous briefing schedule and remanding the record back to the FERC.
 Subsequently, the FERC issued its IEP Remand Order (June 18, 2020) and its Notice of Denial by Operation of Law of the requests for rehearing of its IEP Remand Order (August 20, 2020).
 As previously reported, each of the Petitioners filed amended petitions for review in the consolidated proceeding in order to bring the FERC's IEP Remand Order and the post-remand FERC record before the DC Circuit.
 On November 10, 2020, the Court ordered that the cases be removed from abeyance.
 Opening Briefs from Petitioners were filed on December 11, 2020.
 The FERC filed its Respondent Brief on February 9.
 Intervenor for Respondent Briefs were filed on February 16 by ISO-NE and NEPGA.
 On February 24, the FERC filed an amended certified index to the record.
 Petitioners' Reply Brief was filed on March 30, 2021.
-The Deferred Appendix was filed on April 20, 2021.
-Final Briefs were filed on May 4, 2021.
-With briefing complete, this matter is now pending before the Court.